DanCranMan/ADCS/README.md

 # ADCS
-control system code used for the GASPAC's ADCS satellite system
+control system code used for the GASPAC's ADCS satellite system - Utah State University GASPAC Team

 This repository holds the different versions of working code for the Attitude Determination Control System